 How do we do it?

-The Highway Operations Control Centre (HOCC) is staffed 24 hours a day, 365 days a year, to co-ordinate work on the highway network.
+The Network Operations Control Centre (NOCC) is staffed 24 hours a day, 365 days a year, to co-ordinate work on the highway network.
 It is fully equipped to monitor the effects of winter weather on our roads.

 The technology includes a network of roadside ice detectors at strategic locations, which provide information on actual road conditions and are used to help predict when ice and snow may occur.
 Radar and satellite images are used to track rain and cloud cover across the county, and we have close links with our specialised weather forecasters.

 - precautionary salting routes that are freezing can be identified and treated

 - most effort can be directed to the worst affected areas